hagarelsayed/Ngs_1st_Abstract/README.md

 4- Selecting the reads that made secondary alignment 5- Calculate the GC content and quality scores of such reads

-Setting Environment
+## Setting Environment

-sudo apt-get install sra-toolkit
+'sudo apt-get install sra-toolkit'

 the past code didnt install , so used sudo apt install sra-toolkit